dolorosus/RaspiBackup/Readme.md

 It is really helpful, if you run your system from a large partition residing on a SSD drive.

- :stop_sign: Using an imager imager, all existing data on the target will be removed.
+ :stop_sign: Using an imager all existing data on the target will be removed.

 :bulb: If your destination contains other partitions you want to keep, do the following:

 - restore to a SD card
 - boot from this SD card
 - mount your SSD boot partition and the SSD root partition
-- copy `/` to the SSD root partition  omitting `/boot` or `/boot/firmware` e.g. `rsync -aEvx --del --exclude='/boot/**' / [mountdir of ssd root]`
+- copy `/` to the SSD root partition  omitting `/boot` or `/boot/firmware` (depending on your Rsapian version) e.g. `rsync -aEvx --del --exclude='/boot/**' / [mountdir of ssd root]`
 - copy the content of  `/boot` or `/boot/firmware` to the SSD boot partition e.g. `cp -a /boot/*  [mountdir of ssd boot]`
 - get the PARTUUID of [mountdir of ssd boot] and [mountdir of ssd root]